brunch/fusion/readme.md

 ## TODO

-* create load settings method and export it - to run it easily without cli
 * watch somehow does not work with Textmate - any pointers?
 * output file - mkdirs or warn if directory doesn't exist
 * replace optparser (mabey nomnom?)